by Josh Evans.

 Fermented Barley 225g of pearled parley from a biodynamic supplier.
 Aspergillus orzyae, for barley

 Fermenting 300g of filtered water 240g of salt

-Insects Place in a blender and process until smooth and keep in a container.
+Insects Blend until broken up but not into a smooth purée and keep in a container.